thumbnail image

 David Eccles School of Business

-• broken image
+• Section image

 Researcher ▪︎ Writer ▪︎ Teacher

 Amelia Stillwell is an Assistant Professor of Management at the David Eccles School of Business, University of Utah.
 Her research examines how group identities influence role expectations, person-perception, political behavior, and workplace relationships; other projects focus on transparent and ethical research practices.
 Her dissertation explores how gender roles affect interracial contact norms, finding that White women experience gender backlash for engaging in intimate interracial relationships.
-As a result, Whites express greater opposition to interracial couples involving White women than White men across more than 20 years of representative U.S. public opinion data (Journal of Personality & Social Psychology, 2021).
+As a result, White Americans express greater opposition to interracial couples involving White women than White men across more than 20 years of representative U.S. public opinion data (Journal of Personality & Social Psychology, 2021).

 • Academic Background

-broken image
+Section image

 Employment